How Nesbitt Realty pays rental investors in Boston

 Bills that you might owe include

-- Commissions --- On the first month of your lease there might be commissions to pay for the cost of acquiring a tenant
+- Commissions --- On the first month of your lease there might be commissions to pay for the cost of acquiring a renter

 Escrows --- When your account is established, we will withhold a portion of your money in a contingency reserve account.
 Later, we will use this money to pay for emergency and ordinary maintenance, so that account may need to be replenished from time to time.

-- Rental Management Fees --- Money rarely flows from you to us.
-Money normally flows from the renter to us to you.
+- Management Fees --- Money rarely flows from you to us.
+Money normally flows from the tenant to us to you.

 - Loan Repayment --- If you have a repair that exceeds the amount you have in escrow, we will need to loan you money.
 This doesn't happen very often and we'll always give you a heads-up so you can pre-pay if you like.

-You'll receive a property management statement to explain what money went where.
-If you have questions about that statement, call your property manager.
+You'll receive a management statement to explain what money went where.
+If you have questions about that statement, call your management professional.
 At the end of the year we will compile those statements to produce a 1099 at the end of the year.

-For many of our landlordss we deposit money directly into their bank accounts.
-This is the fastest way to recieve funds.
-To take advantage of this service, please give us a copy of a voided check.
+For many of our property ownerss we deposit money directly into their bank accounts.
+This is the quickest way to receive payment.
+For this to happen, please supply us with a copy of a voided check.
 If you prefer to have checks mailed to you, let us know.

 Each month, we prepare and send a detailed cash flow statement.
-We pride ourselves in the speed with which we process payments and prepare reports.
-In Prince William County, you can typically expect to receive funds on about the 7th of every month.
+We pride ourselves in the rapidity with which we process payments and prepare reports.
+In Boston, you can typically expect to see this on about the 7th of every month.